Of Igloos and Ice-sculptures

 “Fuck it” - I said, yet again.

-Building ice-sculptures is tantamount to creating beauty, and I loved and always will continue to love doing that, but building Igloos is so fundamental to survival and so elegent in it’s own way.
+Building ice sculptures is tantamount to creating beauty, and I loved and always will continue to love doing that, but building igloos is so fundamental to survival and so elegant in its own way.
 I selfishly wanted to learn to do both.

 Things have now clicked enough that “things clicking into place” doesn’t feel as exciting anymore.
 While this was scary at first - I’ve come to terms with it because I’ve realised that it opens up an entirely new world to explore.
 A world where one needs to gain skills that are more conducive to human-centred growth rather than skill-set-oriented growth.
 I must admit, this is not my forte, but that makes it so much more exciting for me.

-Dear reader, my hope for you is simple - that you find/have found your journey as satisfying as mines is turning out to be.
+Dear reader, my hope for you is simple - that you find/have found your journey as satisfying as mine is turning out to be.

 References and Asides